friends-of-presta/security-advisories/_posts/2023-06-06-leocustomajax.md

 In the Leo Custom Ajax (leocustomajax) module for PrestaShop, in version 1.0 and 1.0.0 (no other versions have been published since), an HTTP request can be manipulated using multiple GET parameters (`cat_list`, `pro_info`, `pro_add`, `pro_cdown` and `pro_color`), in the `/modules/leocustomajax/leoajax.php` endpoint, enabling a remote attacker to perform an SQL injection.

-**WARNING** : This vulnerability can be exploited even if the module is disabled or uninstalled, and is actively used to deploy webskimmer to massively stole credit cards..
+**WARNING** : This vulnerability can be exploited even if the module is disabled or uninstalled, and is actively used to deploy webskimmer to massively stole credit cards.

 ## CVSS base metrics